VeraMendes/VeraMendes.github.io/projects.md

 # The Trash Panda

-This app applies AI image recognition,training an Artificial Neural Network to identify recyclable materials and other waste objects.
+This app applies Artificial Intelligence image recognition,training an Artificial Neural Network to identify recyclable materials and other waste objects.

 On the application you can use a search bar, click-through categories, or the image recognition AI to identify and properly recycle your trash item.
 Disposal information will be provide based on user location.